yafethtb/black_21/README.md

 The blackjack rules are simple:

     1. Whoever get the total value more than 21 is automatically lose and lose the bet.
-    2. Whoever get the total value closed to 21 OR exactly 21 is the winner and have get all the bet.
+    2. Whoever get the total value closed to 21 OR exactly 21 is the winner and get all the bet.

 ---
 Blackjack algorithm then can be explained as these steps: